foundry-vtt-community/wiki.js/setup/linux-installation.md

 pm2 startup
 ```
 >***REQUIRED STEP***
 >You will need to carefully review the output of the `pm2 startup` command.
 It will include a specific instruction on how to enable pm2 startup on your particular distribution.
-Copy and paste this command exactly.
+Copy and paste this command exactly. {.is-info}

 <a id="C" />

 # C. Foundry and Reverse Proxy Setup